-Notes: This strategy to restrict or prohibit drive-throughs has been identified as optional for Jefferson County.
+Notes: The transit-supportive code strategy to restrict or prohibit drive-throughs has been identified as optional.
 Consider prohibiting or limiting drive-throughs along transit routes or in commercial nodes where transit stops exist or are planned.
 Where drive-throughs are allowed, the model code text below was developed to ensure that the use is better integrated with active modes of transportation.